 - Place Shiratamako and sugar in a large heat proof bowl and add water.

 - Cover with cling wrap and microwave for 1 minute and 30 seconds to 2 minutes depending on the microwave.
 It should look partly floury and partly should be starting to resemble mocha texture.

 - Take the bowl out of the microwave, stir well with a wooden spatula and microwave further for 1 minute.
 The mochi should look translucent.

 - Scatter enough Karakuriko (potato starch) on the rolling mat and empty the mochi from the bowl onto the starch

-- Place the white bean paste wrapped strawberry (strawberry tip facing down) on the rolled out mocha.
+- Place the white bean paste wrapped strawberry (strawberry tip facing down) on the rolled out mochi.

-- Gather the edge of mocha wrapping and wrap the strawberry with mochi using well dusted hands.
+- Gather the edge of mochi wrapping and wrap the strawberry with mochi using well dusted hands.

-- Close the mocha ends at the top with your well dusted finger and shape it into a nice round shaped daifuku mochi.
+- Close the mochi ends at the top with your well dusted finger and shape it into a nice round shaped daifuku mochi.

 - Repeat the above process for the remaining mochi and strawberries.